College Admissions Tips and Guidance

 Tips On Getting Started With Standardized Testing

-• Which Test?
-Most colleges accept both the SAT or ACT and do not prefer one over the other.
+- Which Test?
+Colleges accept both the SAT or ACT and do not prefer one over the other.
 Students are free to submit scores for the test that presents them in the best light.
-Take a diagnostic test (available online or through local tutoring companies) for both the SAT and ACT, and analyze the results to determine which score is higher, using readily available online concordance tables to equalize the different scoring formats.
-Also consider if one test felt more comfortable than the other.
-Think about factors such as if time constraints occurred on one test compared to the other, and whether there are clear areas such as certain math problems where content information can be learned to improve performance.
-Students taking advanced math will likely have already covered the math content included on these tests, but some students may want to delay testing until they have covered more material.
-At this point many students develop a strong preference for one test.
+Take a diagnostic test (available online or through local tutoring companies) for both the SAT and ACT, and analyze the results to determine which score is higher, using readily available online concordance tables to equalize the different scoring formats (such as comparing the new digital essay to the ACT).
+Also, consider if one test felt more comfortable than the other.
+Think about factors such as if time constraints occurred on one test compared to the other, or if certain math problems or other questions give you trouble and may be more common on one test than the other.
+For instance, the ACT has a science section which is a reading comprehension section, but some students who struggle with science terms or graphics may be less comfortable with it.
+The SAT now uses adaptive testing with the new digital essay which means that students are tracked to harder or easier questions based on their answers to the first module.
+Tutoring can help students learn how to get the most effective score given the adaptive format.
+Students taking honors or advanced math will likely have already covered the math content included on these tests by junior year, but some students may want to delay testing until they have covered more material.

-Standardized testing is only one part of the college preparation process, and with good planning it can be completed without stress and enable students to move on to more engaging components of their searches.
+Standardized testing is only one part of the college preparation process, and with good planning, it can be completed without stress and enable students to move on to more engaging components of their searches.
+Need help understanding how testing and test-optional fits into your application strategy?
+Contact us today.